-8.1 Process leading to refusal, non-renewal or cancellation of registration of a non-government school
+10.1 Process leading to refusal, non-renewal or cancellation of registration of a non-government school

-Inspectors consider any documentation provided by the school and observations at an inspection visit in order to form opinions about compliance with the requirements of the Education Act relating to registration.
-When it is an Inspector's judgement that a new or established school has been unable to demonstrate compliance with the requirements, the Inspector will discuss these concerns with the proprietor and principal (or equivalent) and provide an opportunity for the school to provide further evidence of compliance.
+An approved authority for a system of non-government schools considers any documentation provided by the member school and observations during a visit to the member school in order to form opinions about compliance with the requirements of the Education Act relating to registration.
+When it is an approved authority's judgement that a new or established school has been unable to demonstrate compliance with the requirements, a representative of the authority will discuss these concerns with the principal (or equivalent) and proprietor (where appropriate) and provide an opportunity for the member school to provide further evidence of compliance.

-If, following consideration of any further evidence of compliance the school provides, the Inspector has formed the judgement that the school does not comply with requirements of the Education Act in relation to registration, the Inspector will prepare a report that includes advice that the application for initial registration or renewal of registration of the school be refused or the registration of the school be cancelled.
+If, following consideration of any further evidence of compliance the member school provides, the approved authority for the system of non-government schools has formed the judgement that the member school does not comply with the requirements of the Education Act in relation to registration, the approved authority will prepare a report that includes advice that the application for renewal of registration of the member school be refused or the registration of the school be cancelled.

-If the Inspector advises refusal or cancellation of the registration of the school, the proprietor and principal (or equivalent) of the school will be given written notice detailing those registration requirements with which, in the opinion of the Inspector, the school does not comply.
-The proprietor and principal (or equivalent) will be given the opportunity to make written comment to the Registration Committee regarding the Inspector's advice.
+Where advice from the approved authority for the system of non-government schools is provided to the Registration Committee to refuse or cancel the registration of a member school, the principal (or equivalent) and proprietor (where appropriate) of the member school will be given written notice detailing those registration requirements with which, in the opinion of the approved authority, the school does not comply.
+The principal (or equivalent) and proprietor (where appropriate) will be provided with the opportunity to make written comment to the Registration Committee regarding the advice of the approved authority.

-If, following consideration of the Inspector's report and advice and the comments of the school's proprietor and principal (or equivalent), the Registration Committee is satisfied that the requirements of or the conditions of the Education Act in relation to registration are not being complied with, the Registration Committee will notify the proprietor and principal (or equivalent) of the school that it intends to recommend the refusal of the application for initial, or renewal of, registration of the school or to recommend registration be cancelled.
+If, following consideration of the report and advice and the comments from the principal (or equivalent) and proprietor (where appropriate), the Registration Committee, under delegation from the Board, is satisfied that the requirements of the Education Act in relation to registration are not being complied with, the Registration Committee will notify the principal (or equivalent) and proprietor (where appropriate) of the member school and the approved authority for the system of non-government schools that it intends to recommend the refusal of the application for initial, or renewal of, registration of the member school or to recommend that registration be cancelled.

-The proprietor and principal (or equivalent) of the school may make an appeal against the recommendation of the Registration Committee (refer to section 9.1 of the Manual).
+The principal (or equivalent) and proprietor (where appropriate) of the member school may make an appeal against the recommendation of the Registration Committee (refer to section 11.2 of the Manual).

-If the appeal is unsuccessful, under section 59 of the Education Act the Minister may cancel the registration of a non-government school by giving written notice to the proprietor and principal (or equivalent) of the school.
+If the appeal is unsuccessful, under section 59 of the Education Act, the Minister may cancel the registration of a non-government school by giving written notice to the approved authority for the system of non-government schools and the principal (or equivalent) or proprietor

+(where appropriate) of the member school.
 If the registration of a school is cancelled or the renewal of registration is refused, parents of students at the school must be notified in writing that the school is not registered and is no longer able to operate.

-8.2 Process leading to refusal, non-renewal or cancellation of accreditation of a non-government school
+10.2 Process leading to refusal, non-renewal or cancellation of accreditation of a non-government school